mohamedawnallah/Learning-Bitcoin/bitcoin/README.md

 - Ligtning Loop
 - Multisig
 # What is Atomic Swap
+An atomic swap is an `exchange of cryptocurrencies from separate blockchains`.
+The swap is conducted between two entities without a third party's involvement.
+The idea is to remove centralized intermediaries like regulated exchanges and give token owners total control.

+It uses at the core, `Hashed Time Locked Contract Transaction`:
+- Time Locked
+- Special Key
 # What is Lightning Network

 # What is Ligtning Loop